DanRelief/Java_DIO/README.md

 # Java_DIO
-creating an repository about studying the Java language
+creating an repository about studying the Java language.
+Then changing it locally.